nidinpereira/github-search-typescrip-react-redux/README.md

 Finally, navigate to `http://localhost:8000` and you should able to see on your console that the server is up and running!

 # Deploying the app
-There are many ways to deploy a Node app, and in general, nothing about the deployment process changes because you're using TypeScript.
+There are many ways to deploy a react app, and in general, copy all content from the build directory into your public cdn folder.

 ### Build the app
 Building the app locally is required to generate a zip to deploy because the App Service won't execute build tasks.